FREE Summer reading programs and book logs for kids & teens — earn free books & more!!

 If you’re traveling this summer or just like to have e-books available, download the FREE Kindle Reading app that can be used on almost any phone or tablet!

 All libraries offer different incentives but most really hit it big over the summer to keep kids of all ages — toddlers to teens — reading!
+Our kids have earned free books, coupons for ice cream, headphones and entries into some big giveaways (gift cards to a local bookstore and iPad minis)!

-pssttt … many libraries also offer reading programs for adults too (with prizes!) — no reason that the kids should have all the fun, right?
+pssttt … many libraries also offer reading programs for adults too (with prizes!)
+No reason that the kids should have all the fun, right?
 So sign yourself up while you’re there ’cause you know reading at the pool or beach is gonna happen 😉

 image credit: barnesandnoble.com

-2019 Barnes and Noble Summer Reading Program
+2025 Barnes and Noble Summer Reading Program

 image credit: halfpricebooks.com

-2019 Feed Your Brain at Half Price Books
+2025 Summer Reading Camp at Half Price Books

 Book bucks are either collected in person when you turn in your book log or are sent to your email account and can be used at your local Half Price Books store.